 Other people’s memories can be purchased for as little as a quarter at antique shops, flea markets, and estate sales across the United States.
-I’ve been collecting “found photographs” for almost ten years, mainly in the form of vintage snapshots that date to the 1920s through the 1970s.
-Generally the photographs are shot by everyday people with amateur equipment with an eye for recording an event, moment, or object rather than an artistic composition.
+I’ve been collecting “found photographs” for over ten years, mainly in the form of vintage snapshots that date to the 1920s through the 1970s.
+Generally the photographs are shot by everyday people using amateur equipment with an eye for recording an event, moment, or object rather than an artistic composition.
 When digging through shoeboxes full of snapshots I look for certain subject matter including cats, examples of fashion/style/outfits, Chicago architecture and landmarks, photo booth photos, and arcade photos that feature a painted backdrop.
 I’m also fond of scrapbooks, yearbooks, and anything with a quirky handwritten caption.
-Found photos appeal to me because they’re a glimpse into the lives of everyday people and they’re small, affordable pieces of history.
+Found photos appeal to me because they’re a glimpse into the lives of everyday people and they’re small, affordable pieces of history

 Every week I’ll be sharing my collection here for Found Photo Friday and on Instagram using the hashtag #foundphotoalliance.
 In the future there will also be interviews with fellow collectors, reviews of books featuring snapshots, and guest posts.

 Today I’m sharing the album of Betty, a WWII sailor’s sweetheart.
 I purchased the album a few months ago at a local flea market from an avid Chicago-area collector, Ron Slattery of Big Happy Funhouse.
 I was drawn to the anchor emblazoned album and the cheeky captions scrawled on the back of the photos by Betty.

 The photos in the album date to 1942 – 1944 and based on the captions they were sent from Betty in Chicago to her husband Bob.

 “I’m sticking my tongue out haha at Irene not you honey.”